-WEP security requires that both a target AP be identified and an encryption method be implemented prior to establishing communication.
+Static WEP security requires that both a target WAP be identified and an encryption method be implemented prior to establishing communication.
 In addition to providing both Open and Shared Authentication capabilities, this page also supports Hexadecimal and ASCII keys.

-WEP Settings WEP 64 / WEP 128: Cycles through the available encryption options: 64 or 128 Bit Key Size.
+Static WEP Settings SSID (Service Set Identifier): Opens an on-screen keyboard to enter the SSID name used on the target WAP.
+The SSID is a unique name used by the WAP, and is assigned to all panels on that network.
+An SSID is required by the WAP before the panel is permitted to join the network.
+The SSID is case sensitive and must not exceed 32 characters.
+Make sure this setting is the same for all points in your wireless network.
+NXA-WAP250Gs use AMX as their default SSID.
+If this field is left blank, the panel will attempt to connect to the first available WAP.
+WEP 64 / WEP 128: Cycles through the available encryption options: 64 or 128 Bit Key Size.
 "WEP" (Wired Equivalent Privacy) is an 802.11 security protocol designed to provide wireless security equivalent to wired networks.
 WEP64 enables WEP encryption using a 64 Bit Key Size.
+All packets are transmitted with their contents encrypted using the Default WEP Key. • WEP128 enables WEP encryption using a 128 Bit Key Size.
 All packets are transmitted with their contents encrypted using the Default WEP Key.
-WEP128 enables WEP encryption using a 128 Bit Key Size.
-All packets are transmitted with their contents encrypted using the Default WEP Key.
 If the key is not the correct size, the system will resize it to match the number of bits required for the WEP encryption mode selected.
-SSID: Opens an on-screen keyboard to enter the SSID name used on the target AP.
-The SSID is a unique name used by the AP, and is assigned to all panels on that network.
-An SSID is required by the AP before the panel is permitted to join the network.
-The SSID is case sensitive and must not exceed 32 characters.
-Make sure this setting is the same for all points in your wireless network. • If this field is left blank, the panel will attempt to connect to the first available AP.
+Default Key: Cycles through the four available WEP key identifiers to select a WEP key to use.
+As the Default Key value is altered (through selection) the corresponding "Current Key" is displayed.
+Each Current Key corresponds to a WEP key.
+This feature is useful for accessing different networks without having to re-enter that networks' WEP key.
+It is also sometimes used to set up a rotating key schedule to provide an extra layer of security.